opensearch-project/project-website/_posts/2024-12-17-vscode-osd-setup.markdown

  - technical-post
 meta_keywords: opensearch dashboards development, vs code, jest
 meta_description: Learn how to setup OpenSearch Dashboards with VS Code
-excerpt: OpenSearch Dashboards can be a challenge to setup.
-This blog post shows how you can leverage VS Code with OpenSearch Dashboards to make development easier
+excerpt: OpenSearch Dashboards can be a challenge to set up.
+This blog post shows you how to use VS Code with OpenSearch Dashboards to make development easier.
 ---

 Developing OpenSearch Dashboards (OSD) can feel overwhelming, whether you're setting up your environment for the first time or starting work on a significant feature.
-This blog post introduces developer tools and workflows in [VS Code](https://code.visualstudio.com/) to make OSD development more manageable and efficient.
+This blog post introduces developer tools and workflows in [VS Code](https://code.visualstudio.com/) that make OSD development more manageable and efficient.

 VS Code provides many built-in capabilities, such as IntelliSense, code search, and Git integration.
-In this blog, you’ll learn how to configure the following:
+In this post, you'll learn how to configure the following:

 * Unit tests that are easy to run and debug at the individual test level.
-* A linter that runs automatically on save using OSD rules, eliminating the need to run the linter at commit time and re-commit changes (though some linting errors will still require manual fixes).
+* A linter that runs automatically on save using OSD rules, eliminating the need to run the linter at commit time and recommit changes (though some linting errors will still require manual fixes).
 * A one-click OSD server startup and server-side debugging.
 * Multi-root workspaces for development on *both* individual plugins *and* OSD Core.